Cardiff University Marshall Scholarship

 - (by the time they take up their scholarship ie September 2021) hold their first undergraduate degree from an accredited four-year college or university in the United States

-- have obtained a grade point average of not less than 3.7 on their undergraduate degree at the time of application (if the last grades the applicant received were Fall 2019 this GPA will be used) - we do not accept rounded GPA's
+- have obtained a grade point average of not less than 3.7 on their undergraduate degree at the time of application.
+Rounded GPAs will not be considered

 - not have studied for, or hold a degree or degree-equivalent qualification from a British university, or GCSE or A' levels taken at school in the UK.

 Please see the Marshall Commission's rules for candidates for more information on awards and stipends.

 How to apply

 Please apply online via the Marshall Scholarships website.

 Applications for the 2022 Marshall Scholarship are now closed.
 The application form for the 2023 competition will be available in early June 2022.

 Please note that Cardiff University does not administer this scholarship – please direct all eligibility enquiries and applications to the Marshall Commission.

 Apply for a scholarship to pursue a postgraduate degree at Cardiff University.